-Blanche Skiff Ross Memorial Library (1963) holds more than 50,000 books, covering the breadth of the arts and sciences on the undergraduate level.
-The Ruth Rippey Conference Room is located on the second floor, in addition to group study rooms and meeting spaces.
+Blanche Skiff Ross Memorial Library (1963) holds more than 50,000 books, covering the breadth of the arts and sciences at the undergraduate level.
+The Jann Rudd Weitzel Education Lab is located on the lower level of the Library.
+The Ruth Rippey Conference Room is located on the second floor, in addition to group study rooms, the Nevada Room used by commuter students, and meeting spaces.
 This facility is accessible to individuals living with disabilities.

-BIL Lodge (1966) is a recreation center at B.I.L.
-Hill that includes a fireplace, kitchen, and bathroom facilities.
+BIL Lodge (1966) is a recreation center at BIL Hill that includes a fireplace, kitchen, and bathroom facilities.
 Outdoor picnic tables overlook Radio Springs Park.
 The facility is accessible to individuals living with disabilities.

 Hinkhouse Center (1971) is named for Uretta and Paul Hinkhouse.
-Partially renovated in 1992, and again in 2006, the main floor includes faculty and coaching offices, athletic and fitness training facilities, a swimming pool, and the gymnasium.
-The Student Life Center is housed on the second floor.
-The Chellie Club, Esports arena, fitness center, locker rooms, a classroom, and coaching offices are located on the lower level.
+Partially renovated in 1992, and again in 2006, the main floor includes faculty and coaching offices, the Comets athletic and fitness training facilities, and the gymnasium.
+The Student Life Center is housed on the second floor and includes the offices of housing, campus activities, the athletic director, and the vice president for student life.
+The Esports arena, fitness center, locker rooms, a classroom, athletic trainer's facility, and coaches' offices are located on the lower level.
 This facility is accessible to individuals living with disabilities.

-Haidee and Allen Wild Center for the Arts (1989) contains a 490-seat Auditorium, a 150-seat Recital Hall and the P.E.O.
+Haidee and Allen Wild Center for the Arts (1989) contains a 490-seat Auditorium, a 150-seat Recital Hall, and the P.E.O.
 Foundation Art Gallery.
 The art gallery is climate-controlled and there is a larger scenery shop and costume shop.
 This facility is accessible to individuals living with disabilities.

 Helen and George Washburn Center for Women's Leadership (acquired 1997) is the grand 1926 house, located at 400 S. College, surrounded by the wrought iron fence located just south of Hinkhouse Center.
-The CWL contains a classroom, large meeting room, dining room, full service kitchen, and houses the Cottey Career Closet, a lending library of professional clothing.
+The CWL contains a classroom, large meeting room, dining room, and full-service kitchen, and houses the Cottey Career Closet, a lending library of professional clothing.
 The CWL is also the home to the Serenbetz Institute for Women's Leadership, Social Responsibility, and Global Awareness and its programs, including the LEO, Leadership, Experiences, and Opportunity program.
 This facility is accessible to individuals living with disabilities.

 Rubie Burton Academic Center (1998) is composed of Alumnae Hall, and Nelle Horner Grantham Hall, built in 1974 and renovated in 1998.
-Alumnae Hall contains classrooms, faculty offices, the student art gallery and the computer lab.
+Alumnae Hall contains classrooms, faculty offices, the student art gallery, and the computer lab.
 Offices for Academic Affairs, Academic Records, and the Kolderie Center are also in this hall.
 Grantham Hall houses well-equipped science and computer laboratories, the majority of classrooms, and faculty offices.
 This facility is accessible to individuals living with disabilities.